Primary Principals' (NZEI) Collective Agreement

 2.1 Good Employer/Equal Employment Opportunities

-2.1.1 Attention is drawn to the State Sector Act 1988 Part 7A(external link) which outlines the responsibilities of the employer with regard to the operation of a personnel policy that complies with the principles of being a good employer and the equal employment opportunity responsibilities of the employer.
+2.1.1 Attention is drawn to Section 597 of the Education and Training Act 2020 which outlines the responsibilities of the employer with regard to the operation of a personnel policy that complies with the principles of being a good employer and the equal employment opportunity responsibilities of the employer.